12noonLLC/MathExpressions.12noon/readme.md

 Press the **up-** and **down-arrows** to cycle through the input history.

-You can use `pi` and `e` as variables that represent those values.

-You can use `answer` as a variable to represent the most recent result.
-(If you type an operator into an empty input field, it automatically types "`answer`" in the field for you.)

 ### Basic Mathematical Operators

 CalculateX supports the basic mathematical operators: addition, subtraction,